-Greek born soprano / voice-over artist Vassia Zacharopoulou is a performer whose vocal versatility in opera, contemporary classical music and musical theatre defines her as one of the most exciting artists of her generation.
+Greek soprano / voice-over artist Vassia Zacharopoulou is a performer whose vocal versatility in opera, contemporary classical music and musical theatre defines her as one of the most exciting artists of her generation.

 In 2011 she debuted at the Athens and Epidaurus Festival holding the leading role of Rika in Sakellaridis’ Greek operetta Daughter of the Storm.
 Later that year she becomes part of the casting database of Cirque du Soleil artists.